zhrebicek/avataxsdk/readme.md

 ### Compilation

-First compilation will take a long time (>10minutes) due to huge amount of data types available and following json format macros.
+First full compilation will take a long time (+-10minutes) due to huge amount of  api surface area - data types available, for which json has to be derived.
 Followup incremental compilations should be fast.

+### Look ahead

+Currently client is hardcoded to both akka-http and play-json.
+Especially with json we may swap it down the line (it's a separate module already).